mahesh001-sys/portfolio/README.md

 ## Why I Built This

 I wanted a single place where recruiters and engineers could see what I actually do, not just read a PDF resume.
-The portfolio shows my GitHub stats, LeetCode profile, project details with real bullet points, and a downloadable resume — all in one page.
+The portfolio walks through my background, technical skills, real project work with actual bullet points, QA knowledge, education timeline, certifications, and a downloadable resume — all in one page.

 ---